Find out which countries are welcoming US tourists back - KRDO

 Dominican Republic

 People traveling to the Dominican Republic no longer have to show a negative PCR Covid-19 test result on arrival.
-DR authorities will give breath tests to no more than 10% of random passengers plus anyone showing symptoms.
+DR authorities will give breath tests to a small percentage of random passengers plus anyone showing symptoms.
 You must also fill out a health affidavit.
+More info: US Embassy in the DR.

 Dubai

-Note: UPDATE: Visitors 11 and older to these sun-kissed islands must have a negative Covid-19 PCR test result no more than five days old before arrival.
-Once you have the negative result, you can apply for a Bahamas Travel Health Visa here, where you must opt in for Covid-19 health insurance.
-You must also take a rapid test on day 5 unless you’re leaving.
-Get updates on the islands’ travel website and on the US Embassy website.
-UPDATE: US citizens must complete an online form and submit it 24 hours before travel, the US Embassy says.
-You must present a valid negative Covid-19 PCR test result, taken within 72 hours of arrival.
-As the US is designated a high-risk country, you must still quarantine at an approved hotel or resort until you get a second test and negative result.
-You must also wear an electronic tracking bracelet.
-Find out more at the Visit Barbados website.